Import HAR and Script Files¶

 - Uploading the HAR file,

-- Running a script shell that executes several Docker containers thanks to docker-compose:
+- Running a Task that executes several Docker containers thanks:

 - One that runs Gatling's HAR recorder,

-- One that runs Kraken HAR Importer (converts a HAR file into debug chunks).
+- One that runs Kraken HAR Importer (converts a HAR file into debug entries).

 Import Scala Scripts¶